Environmental Illness in Children

 - Woodruff TJ, et al. (2004).
 Trends in environmentally related childhood illnesses.
 Pediatrics, 113(4): 1133–1140.

-- Centers for Disease Control and Prevention (2006).
-Monitoring developmental disabilities.
-Available online: http://www.cdc.gov/ncbddd/dd/ddsurv.htm.
+- Centers for Disease Control and Prevention (2012).
+Child development: Developmental monitoring and screening.
+Available online: http://www.cdc.gov/ncbddd/childdevelopment/screening.html.

 - American Academy of Pediatrics (2005).
 Lead poisoning from a toy necklace.
 Pediatrics, 116(4): 1050–1051.